-The branch of dentistry that aims to treat the gums, alveolar bone, periodontal ligament, cementum and other periodontal tissues.
+The branch of dentistry aims to treat the gums, alveolar bone, periodontal ligament, cementum, and other periodontal tissues.

-- Gingivitis - gum inflammation that, due to so called dental plaque (a collection of bacteria around the teeth), causes redness, swollen gums that could easily bleed.
+- Gingivitis - gum inflammation that, due to so-called dental plaque (a collection of bacteria around the teeth), causes redness, and swollen gums that could easily bleed.
 The discomfort at this stage is minimal.
 With proper oral hygiene, teeth brushing, flossing, and, in some cases, professional treatment you can prevent advanced gum diseases;

-- Gum diseases can be treated by your dental hygienist using ultrasonic scaling device to remove plaque, tartar and food remains below the gum line.
-If this treatment is not sufficient you may need gum surgery such as gingival flap surgery, gingivectomy or gingivoplasty.
+- Gum diseases can be treated by your dental hygienist using an ultrasonic scaling device to remove plaque, tartar, and food that remains below the gum line.
+If this treatment is not sufficient you may need gum surgery such as gingival flap surgery, gingivectomy, or gingivoplasty.

 - Dentures - removable set of artificial teeth that closely resemble natural teeth and gum tissue.
-It can replace all the teeth or partially filling in the space created by one ore few missing teeth;
+It can replace all the teeth or partially fill in the space created by one or few missing teeth;

 - Dental implant - a titanium substitute for the root of the tooth that is surgically implanted into the jawbone on top of which a replacement tooth or bridge is mounted.

-- Crown - a fixed dental prosthetic device which covers a damaged tooth or completely encircles an implant, giving it the appearance of a natural tooth.
+- Crown - a fixed dental prosthetic device that covers a damaged tooth or completely encircles an implant, giving it the appearance of a natural tooth.

 - Bridge - a fixed dental prosthetic device used to replace a missing tooth or several teeth by joining the artificial tooth/teeth to adjoining teeth or dental implants.